Sd11lk/Smart-Toc/README.md

 == Installation ==

-### Automatic Installation
-1. Log in to your WordPress admin panel and navigate to "Plugins > Add New".
-2. Search for "Smart TOC".
-3. Click "Install Now" and then "Activate".

 ### Manual Installation
 1. Download the plugin zip file.
 2. Log in to your WordPress admin panel and navigate to "Plugins > Add New".